Aircraft compass turns: Standard-rate compass turns

-From the examples we see that when turning to north from east or west the bank angle used to calculate the time to roll the plane out of the turn must begin at the greatest number of degrees or further away from north.
+When turning to north from east or west the bank angle used to calculate the time to roll the plane out of the turn must begin at the greatest number of degrees or further away from north.
 Conversely for turns to south from east or west the bank angle is calculated to decrease the number of degrees to lead the roll out or closer to south.

 Generally pilots will practice making these turns using half standard rate turns.
 This will decrease the bank angle so that it is half of the calculated bank angle.
 When turns are made at half standard rate the line of latitude will only cause the compass to have an error of half as much.
 So our new calculation using a half standard rate turn is as follows: (From east to north at 90 knots 0+22.5+3.5=26) the lead roll out heading read from the compass would be 26 degrees to fly on a north heading.
 (From west to north 360-22.5-3.5=334) The lead roll out heading read off the compass would be 334 degrees.

 Turns made for other directions should be interpolated.
-For example, a left turn made from a heading of west to south east (SE).
+For example, a left turn made from a heading of west to southeast (SE).
 The compass would initially show a heading that is correct as the turn gets closer to south the compass would indicate a lead heading of the greatest error, as the aircraft passes through south the error would decrease and show less of a lead.
-As the aircraft approaches south east the error would only lead half as much as it did when the aircraft was rolling through south.
-So if the turn was made using a half standard rate at 90 knots and the SE heading required to fly was 135 degrees the roll out heading would be 135-11.25+3.5=127 degrees.
+As the aircraft approaches southeast the error would only lead half as much as it did when the aircraft was rolling through south.
+If the turn was made using a half standard rate at 90 knots and the SE heading required to fly was 135 degrees the roll out heading would be 135-11.25+3.5=127 degrees.
 Hence a roll out heading read from the compass of 127 degrees would be used to actually fly the heading of 135 degrees.